cncf/cnf-testbed/docs/openstack_deploy.md

 ## Testing

-The quickest way to test is to execute run_openstack_benchmark.sh on the same host that performed the deployment.
+The quickest way to test is to execute test_openstack_create.sh on the same host that performed the deployment.
 The steps within can be manually performed with the following

 1. SSH to the control node.
 Eg.  `ssh {ip_of_first_machine}`